Sri Lanka montane rain forests: Features

 Some of the mountain peaks of the central highlands reach above 2500 m, although the average height is 1800 m.
 Knuckles rises to 1800 m, with an average elevation of 1500 m.
 Because of the elevation, ambient temperature is cooler than in the lowlands.
 The mean temperature in this area ranges between 15 °C-20 °C. In the mornings of the winter months of December to February, ground frost appears.

 The average annual rainfall ranges from 2000–2500 mm.
 The southwestern monsoon brings most of the rain from May to September, but the northeastern monsoon contributes a fair amount of rain as well.
 All of the island's major rivers arise in the central highlands, and montane rain forests act as the main catchment area.

 Flora

 The vegetation of this ecoregion is determined by the climate and the elevation.
-Montane moist forests vegetation is dominated by Dipterocarpus while montane savanna and cloud forests with Rhododendron.
+Montane moist forest vegetation is dominated by Dipterocarpus while montane savanna and cloud forests feature Rhododendron.
 Canopies of Shorea-Calophyllum-Syzygium community can be seen in submontane forests.
-The Understory of the higher elevation is dominated by Strobilanthes.
-The Peak Wilderness of all montane rain forests possibly be the only forest area dominated by endemic Stemonoporus of family Dipterocarpaceae.
+The understory of the higher elevations is dominated by Strobilanthes.
+The Peak Wilderness of all montane rain forests may be the only forest area dominated by endemic Stemonoporus of family Dipterocarpaceae.
 Rhododendron species thrive in the wet montane grasslands known as wet pathanas in Sinhalese.
-Asian elephant, who roamed freely in these forests, is now locally extinct.
-Knuckles Range's vegetation differ from the rest of the central highlands because of the geographical detachment, is having a Myristica-Cullenia-Aglaia-Litsea community.
+Knuckles Range's vegetation differs from the rest of the central highlands because of the geographical detachment; it has a Myristica-Cullenia-Aglaia-Litsea community.